Sundarti Supriyanto: Verdict

 As such, Justice Rubin reduced the murder charges and convict Sundarti of culpable homicide not amounting to murder.
 After hearing the submissions from both the prosecution and defence, Justice Rubin decided to sentence Sundarti to the maximum term of life imprisonment, and backdate her sentence to the date of her arrest on 10 June 2002, based on the extreme violence and grave nature of the lethal attack Sundarti initiated against Ng and Crystal.

 By the landmark ruling of the appeal by life convict Abdul Nasir Amer Hamsah on 20 August 1997, life imprisonment, which originally meant a fixed term of 20 years in jail, should be considered as a jail term lasting the remainder of a life convict's natural life, and it applied to those who committed offences after the date of the appeal ruling.
 Since Sundarti's crime took place nearly five years after the date of the appeal verdict, her life sentence meant "natural life" and she would serve it for the rest of her natural lifespan, though she still can be released on parole for good behaviour after at least 20 years of her sentence.

 The prosecution did not appeal against the High Court’s verdict, and Sundarti herself also did not appeal against her sentence.
-Currently, Sundarti is in prison serving her life sentence.
-If she served with good behaviour in prison, she would become eligible for release on parole after serving at least 20 years, and the parole hearing would be taking place on or after 10 June 2022.
+If she served with good behaviour in prison, she could become eligible for release on parole after serving at least 20 years, and the parole hearing could take place on or after 10 June 2022.
 She may also be entitled to appeal to the President of Singapore to commute the remaining part of her sentence after serving an appropriate length of her sentence.